Input Stream

 Settings

-- This section provides the Stream URL and Stream Key for this input stream element.
-Select either the RTMP or SRT protocol, then copy the URL and Key into your broadcasting software (e.g. OBS, IRL Pro, Moblin, Streamlabs etc.)
+• This section provides the Stream URL and Stream Key for this input stream element.
+Select a protocol (RTMP, SRT, or SRTLA), then copy the URL and Stream Key into your broadcasting software (e.g., OBS, IRL Pro, Moblin, Streamlabs).

-- RTMP supports AVC, HEVC, and AV1 video codecs.
-It is widely supported and works well over a stable connection
+• RTMP supports AVC, HEVC, and AV1 video codecs.
+It is widely supported and works well over stable connections.

-- SRT supports AVC and HEVC codecs.
-It is often a better choice for mobile usage or unstable networks, especially in cases of occasional packet loss.
-Not all broadcasting software supports SRT
+• SRT supports AVC and HEVC codecs.
+It is often a better choice for mobile usage or unstable networks, especially when occasional packet loss occurs.
+Not all broadcasting software supports SRT.

-- Note: Dual HD input currently supports only the AVC (H.264) codec.
-It can be used with both RTMP and SRT protocols.
+• Note: Dual HD input currently supports only the AVC (H.264) codec.
+It can be used with all network protocols (RTMP, SRT, SRTLA).

 RTMP/SRT Pull